Data center - case study

 Creating a high level of reliability for mission critical facilities, under load, in all types of failure scenarios.

-Shortly after completing the project in mid 2006, the
+Shortly after completing the project, the

 Los Angles metro area suffered a significant ‘brown – out’ which resulted in